liferay/liferay-docs/developer/frameworks/articles/99-headless-apis/08-api-formats.markdown

     	<totalCount>1</totalCount>
     </Page>

-Requesting the headers, you can see that the response is in the HAL format:
+Requesting the headers, you can see that the response is in the XML format:

     curl "http://localhost:8080/o/headless-delivery/v1.0/documents/59203" \
              -H 'Accept: application/xml' \